vsranjitroshan/vsranjitroshan.github.io/index.md

    <iframe src="https://drive.google.com/file/d/1jNvBdA2fRnG-w4m8zawcSeFp4FVdWGCp/preview" width="440" height="280"></iframe>

+## Awards
+1. **Student Project Grant | International Academy RWTH Aachen**

+   Received project grant for development of a drone image based solar panel dust estimation system.
+This project was a continuation of a      previous project involving the development of deep neural network model for the same.
+Refer here for more info ().
+As a part of this        project, initially drone image data was collected at 2 solar power generation units in Tamil Nadu (Crescent Institute of Science and        Technology and at a 15 MW solar power plant in Thenkasi.

+   <iframe src="https://drive.google.com/file/d/1frfdqyGKVegcxbKVoNr662YbZtls15oP/preview" width="440" height="280"></iframe>
+   <iframe src="https://drive.google.com/file/d/1edMQ4fH0RSB952jtXlrJTYzpmJhN-_Sa/preview" width="440" height="280"></iframe>
+   <iframe src="https://drive.google.com/file/d/1u4Th8CstG_rgNADBfpRCjAntKjXVsCtF/preview" width="440" height="280"></iframe>

+   Further processing is to be made to make the dataset ready for re-training the machine learning model.

 ## Project Index <a name="projectlist"></a>

 1. **Retractable arm induced dynamically stable quadrotors** [read more](#projectm) <br />